 Think Time and Pacing have significant importance in Performance Testing.
 They are very basic terms which are specially used while designing the workload in the workload modelling phase of PTLC (Performance Test Life Cycle).
 They are used to control the transaction rate during a load test but have significant differences.
 A new performance tester is always confused between Think Time and pacing.
-Below are simple one-liner definitions of both the term which makes them understand Think Time and Pacing.
+Below are simple one-liner definitions of both terms which make them understand Think Time and Pacing.

 Think Time: The Time between two transactions